Pamela Adlon made the most honest family sitcom on television. She’s honest about not knowing what’s next.

 As time passed, the questions faded.
 Without C.K., she hired four writers and went back to work.
 Off camera, she also set the tone for “Better Things.”
 She is a natural mentor, says Erica Sterne McGhee, who started as a post-producer and today is director of development for Adlon’s production company, Slam Book Inc. Just over half of the 248 people working on the final season of “Better Things” were women.

 Monica Corbin, who spent time with Adlon as part of a mentorship program, remembers visiting a shoot at a supermarket last year.
-Corbin was standing in the front of the store when she heard, from somewhere, Adlon screaming out, “Monica, where are you.”
+Corbin was standing in the front of the store when she heard, from somewhere, Adlon screaming out, “Monica, where are you?”

 As soon as Corbin found her in an aisle, Adlon waved her over.